digitaldisarray/Tegrity/README.md

 # Tegrity
-A mass file integrity checker.
+A mass file integrity checker. (that doesn't work)

 ### What does it do?
 Tegrity checks for file integrity.
 This means that it will check files from a list if they have changed.